 From the ticket-sales example, you can see that having two threads carrying out operations on the same data structure is harmless, as long as there never are two operations under way at the same time.
 In other words, the interleaving of the threads' execution needs to be at the granularity of complete operations, such as selling a ticket or auditing the cash drawer.
-The two threads can take turns selling tickets in any arbitrary fashion, not just in strict alternation.
-However, each sale should be completed without interruption.
+When interleaving the operations, it's OK if one thread performs several complete operations in a row; the threads don't need to alternate back and forth.
+However, each sale or audit should be completed without interruption.